-As of December 2006, the population estimate for white sturgeon (from 40-260 cm fork length) in the lower Fraser River was 46,957.
-This mean population estimate is 25% less than the 2003 mean estimate of 62,611.
-Comparative population estimates of the numbers of sturgeon before and after January 2003 strongly suggest a decrease in the overall population of sturgeon, with the greatest decreases occurring in young juvenile sturgeon (less than 100 cm fork length).
+As of January 2007, the population estimate for white sturgeon (from 40-260 cm fork length) in the lower Fraser River was 46,108.
+This mean population estimate represents a population decrease of 1.8% from the previous (2006) estimate, and a 26.4% decrease from the 2003 mean estimate.
+Comparative population estimates of the numbers of sturgeon before and after January 2003 strongly suggest a decrease in the overall population of lower Fraser sturgeon, with the greatest decreases occurring for sturgeon less than 100 cm fork length).
+These estimates also suggest that, since 2003, the survival rates of sturgeon over 180 cm fork length is relatively stable.